TomBener/pandoc-templates/README.md

 ## Environment

-The Unix-like operating system (macOS, Linux) should work well with the scripts.
+The Unix-like operating system (macOS, Linux etc.) should work well with the scripts.
 For Windows users, it might need to use [WSL](https://docs.microsoft.com/windows/wsl) or [PowerShell](https://docs.microsoft.com/powershell) (I'm not sure).

-## Generate outputs
+## Usage

 ```sh
 # Make the script executable